HelloDanni/birdbrain/README.md

 - Builds the React client into `client/dist`
 - You can then start the API with `npm start`, which also serves the compiled front-end.

+## Deploying to GitHub Pages

+> GitHub Pages only hosts the static client.
+You still need to deploy the Express API (Render, Fly, Railway, etc.) and set `CLIENT_ORIGIN` to the Pages URL so CORS remains locked down.

+1. Deploy the Express API somewhere HTTPS-accessible and note its `/api` URL.
+2. In your repository settings, open **Secrets and variables → Actions** and add a secret named `VITE_API_BASE_URL` that points to the deployed API (for example `https://birdbrain-api.onrender.com/api`).
+The GitHub Actions workflow injects this value at build time so the client talks to the remote API.
+3. In **Settings → Pages**, choose **GitHub Actions** as the source.
+4. Push to `main` (or trigger the workflow manually). `.github/workflows/deploy.yml` installs dependencies, runs `npm run build:client` with GitHub Pages-aware asset paths, and publishes `client/dist` via `actions/deploy-pages`.

+After the first successful run, Pages will be available at `https://<username>.github.io/Birdbrain/`.
+Update the `CLIENT_ORIGIN` environment variable on your API host to this URL so browser requests are allowed in production.

 ## API summary